roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "C'mon pissmop!"
 Steve ordered.
 "Piss from your ass!
 Show us what a great piss sprinkler you are!"

  While the guys laughed, Vanessa didn't react.
 This was too demeaning!
 She wouldn't do it!
 When the guys noticed her disobedience, they went for another round of swats.
 By now, her bottom was turning into raw crimson meat.
 The pressure on her buttocks only added to the pressure on her bowels.
-Report_Story #3